zgabievi/laravel-promocodes/README.md

 Redeem or apply code.
 Redeem is alias for apply method.

-User should be authenticated to redeem code or this method will thow an exception (`\Gabievi\Promocodes\Exceptions\UnauthenticatedExceprion`).
+User should be authenticated to redeem code or this method will throw an exception (`\Gabievi\Promocodes\Exceptions\UnauthenticatedExceprion`).

 Also if authenticated user will try to apply code twice, it will throw an exception (`\Gabievi\Promocodes\Exceptions\AlreadyUsedExceprion`)